kappino/ParthenoAnswer/README.md

 -Admin user role (same permissions as a standard user with the added possibility to add categories(usually academic year) and inside each category a different subcategory(subject)

+-When there is user=1 in Database, this is an admin, elseo if the user is = 0 it will not have the necessary permissions for categories or sub-categories.
+(IT IS VERY IMPORTANT!)

 -Badge to show if a user has passed the exam for the related post

 -User profile page created using "Parthenope" API showing personal info and passed exams